13. November 2015. – 06. January 2016.

 You can smell the scent of traditional honey cookies, mulled wine, cinnamon and fir from afar.
 The rich fragrant simply lures you to the market.

-Programs on two stages every day from 17.00 till 20.00: folk, jazz, world music concerts, dance house performances entertain visitors to the fair.
+Around 200 programs will entertain visitors during 1.5-month festival that take place on the main stage every weekday from 17.00 till 20.00 and from 11.00 till 21.00 on the weekends: folk, jazz, blues, soul, crossover, world music concerts, dance house performances entertain visitors to the fair.

-On weekend mornings puppet show will be on stage; sure to delight families with children.
+On weekends puppet show will be on stage; sure to delight families with children.

-Gastronomy: besides the usual fair delicacies (kürtös kalács, bread pizza baked in clay oven, roasted chestnut) you can taste traditional Hungarian Christmas dishes:
+Besides the usual fair delicacies (kürtös kalács/Sekler cake, strudels, flódni – a traditional Jewish cake layered cake with walnut, poppy seed and plum preserve filling, bread pizza baked in clay oven, roasted chestnut) you can taste traditional Hungarian Christmas dishes:

 - stuffed cabbage,